 The required elements needed to become a professional counsellor are:

 Counselling is an inherently rewarding profession and one that many people find brings them tremendous satisfaction, as well as an income of course!
 But it is not for everyone as those of us working in the profession have to confront our own feelings about fear and sadness in order to be able to work with others facing difficulties in living and this can be quite a personal and professional challenge.
 Counselling is more than simply listening, though that is valuable in itself, and is not a case of offering advice on 'how to fix the problem' and as such requires considerable training and experience if we are to be able to offer the required professionalism needed to help people at some of the most difficult times in their lives.
 Our award reflects this and therefore requires a serious commitment of time and effort.
 But being an OU award you can be assured you will be receiving the best possible training, designed to equip you with all the knowledge and skills you will need to work to the highest professional standards, not something all other counselling awards necessarily offer.

 Are you interested in representing the student voice on the University Programme Committee responsible for your qualification?
-If so, there is a vacancy on the Psychology Programme Committee.
-Please see the OUSA website for more information and advice on how to apply.
+Please see the OUSA website for more information on how to get involved.

 The Foundation Degree in Counselling is a higher education qualification which will provide an understanding of the theory and skills required to practise as a professional counsellor.